stijnwop/guidanceSteering/README.md

 ### Realign track
 Hit `alt + home` in order to realign the track with the vehicle.

+### Rotate track
+Enter the strategy menu and hit the 90 degree button in order to rotate the current track.

 ### Terrain angle snapping
 If you're not able to create straight lines yourself you can enable angle snapping in the menu.
 This will align the AB lines with the terrain.